 Auckland is a major containership port located on the central-eastern waterfront.
-The port covers an area of 0,55 km2 / 0,21 ml2 of wharves and storage facilities (mainly for TEU containers and cars).
+The port covers an area of 0,55 km2 / 0,21 mi2 of wharves and storage facilities (mainly for TEU-containers and cars).
 All the land is reclaimed (from the former Commercial, Official and Mechanics bays).

 - Wynyard Wharf (aka Western Reclamation) is used for chemicals and liquids storage.

-- Queens Wharf is the proposed lcoation for a new cruise terminal.
+- Queens Wharf is the proposed location for a new cruise terminal.

-In 2006, Ports of Auckland Ltd bought for NZD 27 million 3 new large dockside gantry cranes for containers from Zhenhua Port Machinery Co (China).
-The new cranes were installed at Axis Intermodal Terminal (Fergusson Wharf), in addition to 2 older cranes (bought in 2001).
-The new gantry cranes are NZ's largest - each with weight 1250 tons, height 103 m (338 ft), boom length 56 m (184 ft) and lifting capacity 2 TEU containers (at once) with speeds of up to 150 mpm.
+In 2006, Ports of Auckland Ltd (management company) bought for NZD 27 million 3x new large dockside gantry cranes (for TEU-containers) from Zhenhua Port Machinery Co (China).
+The new cranes were installed at Axis Intermodal Terminal (Fergusson Wharf), in addition to 2x older cranes (2001-bought).
+The new gantry cranes are NZ's largest - each with weight 1250 tons, height 103 m (338 ft), boom length 56 m (184 ft) and lifting capacity 2x TEU-containers (at once) with speeds of up to 150 mph.
 The new cranes serve Post-Panamax vessels and in case of power failure provide emergency electricity to reefers (refrigerated containers).

 The port handles annually around 1600 vessels, ranking it NZ's largest commercial port with over NZD 20 billion in shipped goods per year, It handles around 60% of the country's imports and 40% of the exports.
 Its annual container capacity is around 780,000 TEUs.
 The annual number of imported second-hand cars is around 166,000 (mainly Japanese models).